-Anti-China protests in both the Philippines and Vietnam have persisted into 2013 including a "Global Day of Protest" against China by Filipinos in Manila, Los Angeles, London, Sydney, Rome, and Israel organized by the West Philippine Sea Coalition (WPSC) a group named after the term used by the Philippine Government referring to the international waters on the country's west coast (The Diplomat, 2013).
-The long-standing territorial disputes between China and its surrounding neighbors is potentially the largest "flashpoint" for confrontation in Asia (Reuters, 2013).
-Anti-China protests like those mentioned above have continued throughout the Asia- Pacific region and especially in Japan as rekindled territorial disputes and historically-based friction between the two countries combine for a potentially dangerous outcome possibly involving military force.
-Outside of East Asia, anti-China protests have also occurred in the African nation of Zambia regarding resource and economic exploitation.
+Anti-China demonstrations in both Vietnam and the Philippines have not ceased but have in fact become more widespread and aggressive in recent years.
+As the long-standing territorial disputes between China and its surrounding neighbors become potentially the largest "flashpoint" for confrontation in Asia (Reuters, 2013), anti-China protests in the region have grown in number.
+Additionally, anti-China protests like those mentioned above have also occurred in Japan as rekindled territorial disputes and historically-based friction between the two countries combine for a potentially dangerous geopolitical situation.
+Further, outside of pacificAsia,anti-China protests have also occurred in Zambia regarding resource and economic exploitation in rural areasand towns of the southcentral African nation.